Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Abstract

 \section{Abstract}

-In long-context question answering (LCQA), determining the optimal amount of context for a given query is a significant challenge.
-Including too few passages may omit critical information, while including too many can introduce noise and reduce the quality of the answer.
-Traditional approaches, such as fixed Top-$K$ retrieval and single-stage reranking, face the dilemma of selecting the right number of passages.
-This problem is particularly pronounced for factoid questions, which often require only a few specific pieces of evidence.
-To address this issue, we introduce \emph{Context-Picker}, a reasoning-aware framework that shifts the paradigm from similarity-based ranking to minimal sufficient subset selection.
-Context-Picker treats context selection as a decision-making process optimized via a human-inspired, two-stage reinforcement learning schedule: a \emph{recall-oriented} stage that prioritizes the coverage of reasoning chains, followed by a \emph{precision-oriented} stage that aggressively prunes redundancy to distill a compact evidence set.
-To resolve reward sparsity, we propose an offline evidence distillation pipeline that mines "minimal sufficient sets" via a Leave-One-Out (LOO) procedure, providing dense, task-aligned supervision.
-Experiments on five long-context and multi-hop QA benchmarks demonstrate that Context-Picker significantly outperforms strong RAG baselines, achieving superior answer accuracy with comparable or reduced context lengths.
-Ablation studies indicate that the coarse-to-fine optimization schedule, the redundancy-aware reward shaping, and the rationale-guided format all contribute substantially to these gains.
+In long-context question answering, selecting the appropriate scope of context for a query remains a key and unresolved challenge.
+Insufficient context can lead to missing essential information, whereas excessive context often introduces noise and degrades answer quality.
+Conventional methods, such as retrieving a fixed number of passages or applying reranking, struggle to dynamically determine which context to include.
+This is especially problematic for factoid questions, which typically depend only on a few precise pieces of evidence.
+To overcome this limitation, we propose Context-Picker, a reasoning-aware framework that reframes context selection as the task of identifying a minimal sufficient evidence subset, moving beyond conventional similarity-based ranking.
+Context-Picker uses a human-inspired two-stage reinforcement learning schedule: stage 1 focuses on improving the recall rate of critical passages, and stage 2 prioritizes pruning redundancy to distill a compact evidence set.
+To resolve reward sparsity, we propose an offline evidence distillation pipeline that mines ``minimal sufficient sets" via a Leave-One-Out (LOO) procedure, providing dense and task-aligned supervision.
+Experiments on five long-context and multi-hop QA datasets demonstrate that our method outperforms strong RAG baselines and achieved higher answer accuracy.
+Ablation studies also indicate that our coarse-to-fine optimization schedule, the redundancy-aware reward shaping, along with the rationale generated by the policy, all contribute substantially to these gains.